 - The introduction of a suitable chemical management system

-- Compliance with a Manufacturing Restricted Substances List (MRSL)
+- Compliance with the Manufacturing Restricted Substances List (MRSL)

 - Regular chemical handling training (basic and advanced)